grpc/grpc-java/CONTRIBUTING.md

   separate PR.

 - Unless your PR is trivial, you should expect there will be reviewer comments that you'll need to address before merging.
-Make review changes as additional commits so the reviewer can review just the changes; do not squash reviewed commits unless the reviewer agrees.
+Address comments with additional commits so the reviewer can review just the changes; do not squash reviewed commits unless the reviewer agrees.
 PRs are squashed when merging.